matzegoebel/WRFlux/README.md

 ### Online calculations
 During the model run, fluxes, tendencies, and budget variables are averaged over time.
 The online calculations can be controlled in the namelist file or the registry file [`Registry/registry.wrflux`](https://github.com/matzegoebel/WRFlux/blob/master/Registry/registry.wrflux).
+The calculations do not affect the model evolution.

 The following namelist variables are available: